 Gameplay features | Slavic folklore-inspired elements, short- and long-ranged weapon choices, different ways to travel including swimming or climbing, day-night cycle that impacts monster availability |

 The Witcher 3: Wild Hunt is one of the most lauded games of all time.
 The offering from CD Projekt Red received countless Game of the Year titles, and critics praised it for its incredible immersive world with rich characters.
-The epic open-world RPG sold more than 30 million copies, and the entire story exists as an offline game with no internet connection required.
+The epic open-world RPG sold more than 30 million copies, and the entire story exists as an offline game with no internet connection required, and you can tune out of spoilers until upcoming PC games are released. .

 In this title, players control Geralt of Rivia, a famed monster hunter on a mission to escape the Wild Hunt — a mythology-based otherworldly being.
 Along with engaging in combat with various monsters depending on the time of day, players can travel the vast world around them by swimming, running, climbing, and more.